Robotmk/robotmk.org/content/blog/ihl-skimage-pr/index.de.md

 ---
-draft: true
+draft: false
-title: "Kantenerkennung für die IageHorizonlibrary fixme"
+title: "Kantenerkennung für die ImageHorizonlibrary"
 # --- Italic subheading
-lead: "Which problems can arise of image recognition within ImageHorizonLibrary - and how we solved it."
+lead: "Welche Problem beim Einsatz der Bilderkennung mit der ImageHorizonLibrary entstehen können - und wie wir sie gelöst haben."
 # -- giscus id to match comments
 commentid: ihl-edgedetection
 # -- predefined URL
 # slug:
 # -- for posts in menubar, use this (shorter) title
 # menutitle:
-description:
+description: What problems can arise when using image recognition with the ImageHorizonLibrary - and how we solved them.
 date: "2022-02-24T12:23:07+01:00"
 categories:
   - "libraries"